 Lower fees are not enough.
 The performance of an ETF is arguably a more important factor to consider when deciding on the best.

-Let’s assume 2 funds with similar risks – would you rather pay a management fee of 2% for Fund A that returns 10% or 0.5% for Fund B that only returns 7%?
+Let’s assume 2 funds with similar risks – would you rather pay a management fee of 2% for Fund A which returns 10% or 0.5% for Fund B that only returns 7%?

 FAQs on XGRO Review